Parity Pipeline

 Synopsis

-It’s a beautiful Sunday morning, and sweet ten-year-old Finn shyly admires herself in a bedroom mirror, twirling the skirt of her yellow sundress to and fro.
-She is revealed to us first in dream-like pieces of the whole: a bare foot dances on the sun-dappled floor, tinted balm stains a lip pink, delicate fingers tie a yellow ribbon into short hair.
+It’s a sunny Sunday morning, and sweet ten-year-old Finn shyly admires herself in a bedroom mirror, twirling the skirt of a homemade yellow dress to and fro.
+She is revealed to us in dream-like pieces of the whole: a bare foot dances on the sun-dappled floor, tinted balm stains a lip pink, her delicate fingers tie a yellow ribbon into her short hair.

-Finn.
-An awkward, sensitive ten-year-old boy.
-In pressed church clothes and a tie.
+An awkward, sensitive ten-year-old boy in pressed church clothes and a tie.
 Face scrubbed clean.
 All traces of the happy, dreamy girl we first met, erased.

 Bio